Student FAQ

 What if I do not have a Paypal account?

 Easy.
 When you first enter the course, follow the link to pay with Paypal.
-On the first or second page in Paypal, you will find a link to pay with a credit card or debit card.
+On the Paypal page, you will find a link to pay with a credit card or debit card.
 You do not need a Paypal account; Paypal will handle the payment using your card.

 Note: If your college has paid the fee for you, you will skip this step and go straight to your course.
 Log in with the username and password provided by your institution.